ahmed-el-halawani/letsTryIt/README.md

  8- motion layout
  9- foreground service
  10- background service
  11- roomdb ( one to one relation )
+ 12- new form validation system powerfull and easy to use ( edit texts only for now )

 ## Working on

 1- dagger2
 2- socket.io
 3- roomdb ( one to many relation & many to many relation )
+4- new form validation system powerfull and easy to use ( spanner, checkbuttons , more validators, adapter to create ur custom validators and fields )